Every Governor Who Became President, Ranked

 Which governor became the best president?

 Franklin D. Roosevelt, governor of New York from 1929 to 1933.
-Historians ranked him 3rd among all presidents in the C-SPAN 2021 survey, behind only Lincoln and Washington, on the strength of the New Deal and Allied victory in World War II.
+Historians ranked him 3rd among all presidents in the C-SPAN 2021 survey with 841 points, behind only Lincoln and Washington, on the strength of the New Deal and Allied victory in World War II.

 Which states have produced the most governor-presidents?